instead-hub/instead/doc/stead3_en.md

 can set it for the entire game, or fix it manually in the function 'start()'.

-If you absolutely do not like how INSTEAD forms conclusion (sequence of paragraphs), you can override the function'game.display()', which by default looks like the following:
+If you absolutely do not like how INSTEAD forms conclusion (sequence of paragraphs), you can override the function 'game.display()', which by default looks like the following:

 ```